 Make a Final Pit Stop

-If you like to read to your child before bed, take a moment for a final bathroom break and a final sip of water from the dixie cup (if that applies).
-After this point you will just need to use your parenting wisdom to determine if your child really needs to go potty again or is looking for an excuse to get out of bed!
+If you like to read to your child before bed, take a moment for a final bathroom break and a final sip of water.
+After this point you will just need to use your parenting wisdom to determine if your child really needs to go potty again or is looking for an excuse to get out of bed.